ravicm/hello/cheflab.md

  Till now the manual process of the upload of recipes to chef-clients is discussed <br>

-Automate the process, so that the recipe updates will update the clinet automatically <br>
+Automate the process, so that the recipe updates will update the client automatically <br>

 update the cron tab to run the command chef-client at specified time (minutes,hours,days etc.)<br>